Laurae2/Draper-Chronology/README.md

 This repository includes many neural architectures.
 They all fail to train for better than random predictions, in any case.

+The objective is to maximize the **Spearman Correlation Coefficient**.
+Not easy as it is both an image processing task, but also an ranking/ordinality task!

 # Kaggle Blog Post

 See the Kaggle blog post for a working solution (does not involve any neural networks, only feature engineering via ImageJ, and Extreme Gradient Boosting via data augmentation): http://blog.kaggle.com/2016/09/08/draper-satellite-image-chronology-damien-soukhavong/ - it also highlights a real world usage (depicting a failed attempt proven statistically via a Monte-Carlo).